rtm/rtm.github.io/boberator.md

 ## Pickers

+The left operand of the pick operator is a **picker**.
 A picker is one of a simple picker, an object picklist, an array picklist, or a variable picklist.
-The left operand of the pick operator is a picker.

 ### Simple picker